icure/medtech-docs/sdks/explanations/data-model/data-model-service.md

 A {{Service}}:
 - Is always associated to a Patient.
-- May be linked to oner or more {{HealthcareElements}}, in order to provide a context for its measure.
+- May be linked to one or more {{HealthcareElements}}, in order to provide a context for its measure.
 - May have a Coding, which associates the medical information or the measurement to the code of a [Terminology](/{{sdk}}/glossary#terminologies).